-Lexia Core5 (elementary) and Power Up (intermediate) are research-based reading programs.
-They are aligned with the Common Core State Standards and cover the six areas of reading (phonemic awareness, phonics, structural analysis, fluency, vocabulary, and comprehension).
-Plus, they provide data on individual students and “assessment without testing.”
+Lexia Core5 is a research-based reading program.
+It is aligned with the Common Core State Standards and covers the six areas of reading (phonemic awareness, phonics, structural analysis, fluency, vocabulary, and comprehension).
+Plus, it provides data on individual students and “assessment without testing.”

-- Download the Lexia Core5 or PowerUp app from the App Store
+- For mobile devices, download the Lexia Core5 (elementary) or PowerUp (middle school) app

-- In the Clever portal, navigate to Core5 or PowerUp
+- In the Clever portal, click on Lexia Core5 or PowerUp

-- Click.
-Grant permission to open the app.
+- If prompted, grant permission to open the app

 - Sometimes it takes a minute for the password to transfer over, so don’t click too quickly in the Lexia window that asks for a username and password.
-This should go away.
+This window should go away when using Clever.

 - Video for Clever login on a home computer